aluxnimm/outlookcaldavsynchronizer/README.md

 - **Mapping Configuration**: Here you can configure what properties should be synced.
 	- For appointments you can choose if you want to map reminders (just upcoming, all or none) and the description body.
+	- *Export html description X-ALT-DESC converted from RTF Body* If enabled, convert formatted RTF Body of Outlook appointment to html and export it as X-ALT-DESC property.
+The RTF to html conversion is experimental, inline images and some formatting properties can't be converted!
+Be aware that some servers like Google Calendar drop this attribute!
+	- *Set RTF Body from X-ALT-DESC html description* If enabled, convert X-ALT-DESC description html property to RTF and set Outlook appointment RTF Body.
+The html to RTF conversion is experimental, not all html formatting options can be converted!
+This overwrites also the plaintext Body!
 	- *Timezone settings* See section Timezone mapping below.
 	- *Use GlobalAppointmentID for UID attribute:* Use Outlook GlobalAppointmendID instead of random Guid for UID attribute in new CalDAV events.
 This can avoid duplicate events from invitations.
 	- In *Privacy settings* you can configure if you want to map Outlook private appointments to CLASS:CONFIDENTIAL and vice versa.
 This could be useful for Owncloud for example, if you share your calendar with others and they should see start/end dates of your private appointments.
 You can also map all CLASS:PUBLIC events to Outlook private appointments.